Why guardrails matter

 Best practices

 Start restrictive.
 Begin with tight guardrails—require approval for external communication, limit capabilities to what’s needed.
 You can always loosen them as you gain confidence.
-Use “Not on whitelist” approval.
-This lets agents work freely within your organization while requiring approval for external contacts.
+Combine an allow-list with “ask for approval” outside it.
+This lets agents work freely with known contacts inside your organization while routing anything new through you.
 It’s a good balance of autonomy and safety.
 Review blocked and approved actions.
 Check the activity log periodically to see what’s being blocked or approved.
 This helps you identify false positives (legitimate actions being blocked) and tune your configuration.
 Match guardrails to risk.
 A customer-facing agent needs tighter guardrails than an internal research assistant.
 See Risk & Autonomy for guidance on assessing risk.FAQ

 Can an agent bypass guardrails through clever prompting?